Last Updated on February 21, 2022 by Grow with Bovees

 You will also find that using river rocks and other decorative landscape stone helps control erosion of the soil and will increase drainage, so they are great to use in wetter areas or places subject to a lot of water damage due to heavy rain.

 How Expensive is Rock Mulch Landscaping?

-It’s true that decorative landscaping stone for river rock flower beds or putting rock around trees etc. will be more expensive to buy and put down in the first place, but we think that over the years, it will prove to actually save you money.
+It’s true that decorative types of landscaping stone for river rock flower beds or putting a mulch ring around oak trees etc. will be more expensive to buy and put down in the first place, but we think that over the years, it will prove to actually save you money.

 Stones will need far less maintenance and topping up over the years, so there are big savings in both time and money as opposed to using organic mulch.

 Rocks, stones and gravel can be purchased in smaller bags for ease of transporting and using to top-dress from time to time, but you will make huge savings by buying a bulk bag which is usually sold by the ton.

 You can also have it delivered very cost-effectively this way so it’s one option to definitely consider.

 Gravel and river rock prices will vary by region so be sure to have a look around local stone merchants or landscape supplier to see what’s available locally before settling on a particular variety of rock mulch.